AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-filter-not-pulling-users.md

 ---
-title: "Boards: Filtering for multiple users does not return all results"
+title: 'Boards: Filtering for multiple users does not return all results'
-description: "When a user filters for multiple users in Assignment filter in Boards does not return all expected results."
+description: When a user filters for multiple users in Assignment filter in Boards does not return all expected results.
 hidefromtoc: yes
 feature: Agile
+exl-id: 02ea73fe-d295-4867-b79b-a30ce0d50fed
 ---
 # Boards: Filtering for multiple users does not return all results

 >[!NOTE]